abhaykumarvats/vichaar/README.md

 List of topics is available [here](/public/lists/vishay.txt).

 ## Lingo
 Vichaar's lingo is an amalgam of two languages.
-The greatest one (let's not start a war, shall we?) and the most popular one.
+The greatest one (let's not start a war) and the most popular one.
 Below is a list of five Hindi words you need to know to use Vichaar.

 ### Vocab
 \# | Word | Hindi